stressyj/User-Agent-String-Detection/README.md

 &nbsp;

 I’ll click on apps then enterprise security to check for assets and identities.
-I’ll then go to security domains then identity then asset center for systems then identify center for users.
+I’ll then go to security domains, then identity, then asset center for systems then identify center for users.

 <p align="center">
 <br/>